nettyworth/lending-protocol/README.md

 ## Overview

-NettyWorth lending protocol is a decentralized finance (DeFi) project that allows users to use their NFTs as collateral for loans.
-The system consists of several smart contracts that work together to facilitate NFT-backed loans.
+NettyWorth Lending Protocol is a decentralized finance (DeFi) project that enables users to use their NFTs as collateral for loans.
+The system comprises several smart contracts working together to facilitate NFT-backed loans, providing a seamless experience for borrowers and lenders.

 ## Prerequisites

-- Node.js (v14.0.0 or later)
+- Node.js (v22.8.0 or later)
-- npm (v6.0.0 or later)
+- npm (v10.8.2 or later)
 - Git
 - Metamask or another Ethereum wallet
 - QuickNode account for blockchain access